F. D. Roosevelt State Park: Geology and geography

 F.D.
 Roosevelt State Park is Georgia's largest state park.
 The park is located on the Pine Mountain Ridge, which is Georgia's southernmost mountainous area (and the southernmost mountainous area in the United States east of the Mississippi River).
 The Pine Mountain Ridge, which extends into Alabama, is composed of quartzite rock formations.
 It is geologically a feature of the Piedmont Plateau, not the Appalachian Mountains farther north.

 Dowdell's Knob is the highest point in F. D. Roosevelt State Park, at 1,395 feet.
 The knob was named for two pioneer Harris County settlers: Lewis & James Dowdell.

 The park contains the 23 mile long Pine Mountain Trail, a scenic nature path that winds through both hardwood and pine forests, featuring hickory and several species of oak; forest undergrowth includes buckeye, pawpaw, azalea, blueberry and huckleberry.
-The trail has thirteen primitive back country campsites for backpackers.
+The trail has twenty one primitive back country campsites for backpackers.
 The Pine Mountain Trail is wholly maintained by the volunteers of the Pine Mountain Trail Association.
 In addition, the park contains two stocked fishing lakes and a historic trading post.
 There is a clump of surviving resistant chestnut trees in the park.